tonatiuh/tonatiuh.github.io/_posts/2021-06-30-vscode-and-tmux-the-perfec-match.md

 ---
 title:  "VSCode and Tmux the Perfect Match"
 layout: post
+description: "Tmux is an excellent tool for managing multiple terminal windows and a perfect match to use with the fast VSCode terminal.
+In this blog post, I'll show you how I set both for an ease development process."
 ---

 Tmux is an excellent tool for managing multiple terminal windows and a perfect match to use with the fast VSCode terminal.
 In this blog post, I'll show you how I set both for an ease development process.